-Broad Run Veterinary Services, Inc.
+Broad Run Veterinary Services, Inc. | Staff

-Broad Run Veterinary Service
+Broad Run Veterinary Service, Inc.

-Serving the Northern Virginia Equestrian Community for over 23 years
+Serving the Northern Virginia Equestrian Community for over 25 years

-33715 Snickersville Tpke, Bluemont, VA 20135
+33715 Snickersville Turnpike, Bluemont, VA 20135

-| Home | About Us | Our Services | Latest News | Contact |
+| Home | About Us | Our Services | Latest News | Links | Contact |

 Broad Run Veterinary Service was established in 1986 by Drs.
 Lani Newcomb and Kathy Broaddus to provide high quality, progressive health care, combined with the best client service possible.
-Our doctors have a personal understanding of the various equestrian disciplines, with a background of horseshoeing, foxhunting, endurance riding, eventing, and showing.
+Our doctors have a personal understanding of the various equestrian disciplines, with a background of horse shoeing, foxhunting, endurance riding, eventing, and showing.
 A strong emphasis on client education and follow-up communication, combined with advanced diagnostic equipment and a well-versed and caring support staff, allow us to more fully assist our clients and their horses.

 Our Staff

 Dr. Lani Newcomb, the practice leader, graduated with a B.S. in Biology in 1982 from Oberlin College and obtained her D.V.M. from the Virginia-Maryland Regional College of Veterinary Medicine in 1986.
 She is also licensed to practice veterinary medicine and equine dentistry in Virginia, Maryland, and West Virginia, and has special interests in acupuncture and chiropractics, having trained in 2008 at the International Veterinary Acupuncture Society in San Diego, California.
 She enjoys foxhunting, endurance riding, ride and tieing, and pairs racing, but her most current claim to fame and favorite past time is running a very successful chicken farm.
 She and Dr. Broaddus also breed, train, and sell draft crosses for endurance and fox hunting.
+Dr. Lani Newcomb

 Tina Andersen, a Licensed Veterinary Technician (LVT), graduated from the Veterinary Technology Program at Northern Virginia Community College in 1997.
 She is also a certified equine dentist.
 After years of serving as a critical care nurse at the Marion DuPont Scott Equine Medical Center, she joined BRVS in 2001.
 When she’s not keeping the doctors organized and productive on the road, she can be found on her mare, refining her dressage and jumping skills, or trying to keep up with the younger crowd at the local skate parks.
 She also recently began participating in ride-and-tie events.
+Tina Andersen

 Our Office